Profit = Revenues – Expenses. Profitability rate = Profit / Revenues.

 You need to answer the question:

-Is the low profitability a consequence of the employee inefficiency or bad contractual terms with clients?
+Is the low profitability a consequence of the lawyer inefficiency or bad contractual terms with clients?

 If you consider that engaged persons are highly productive, but you still have low profit at some clients, that is good news for you.
 This is what you can do: